jrgn9/data2410-portfolio/README.md

 sudo apt-get update && sudo apt-get install python3-pip
 ```

  I don't know if it works best to install pip and the library right in xterm or in bash terminal, but I would try both approaches if it doesn't work.
 I would also check if there are a more recent version than 3.6.0 and download a new tarball if it is giving you trouble.
+Some of my fellow students even reported that downloading [earlier versions](https://pypi.org/project/prettytable/#history) worked.

-After some purging and cursing it have always worked for me.
+ After some purging and cursing it have always worked for me though.
+Good luck!

 ## How to run
 Simpleperf runs in server and client mode.
 Each mode have different flags you can invoke.